frappe/erpnext_documentation/user/manual/en/accounts/sales-invoice.md

 All Sales must be booked against an “Income Account”.
 This refers to an Account in the “Income” section of your Chart of Accounts.
-It is a good practice to classify your income by type (like product income, service income , etc).
+It is a good practice to classify your income by type (like product income, service income, etc).
 The Income Account must be set for each row of the Items table.

 > Tip: To set default Income Accounts for Items, you can set it in the Item or Item Group.